HTTP Trigger

 HTTP Trigger - Token Authentication

-- If the HTTP trigger has token authentication type, the screen will display the following information.
+- If the HTTP trigger has a token authentication type, the screen will display the following information.

 - Please note that this screen is for read-only purposes: